When you look in the mirror, are you happy with the person staring back at you?

-Gynecomastia is defined by the unwanted enlargement of male breast tissue.
-This condition causes so much fat to accumulate on the chest that men end up looking like they have female breasts or “man boobs.”
+Gynecomastia is the unwanted enlargement of male breast tissue.
+With this condition, enough fat accumulates on the chest that men end up looking like they have female breasts, or “man boobs.”

-Though moobs don’t cause any medical risks, they do cause mental and emotional problems like anxiety, self-consciousness, and a lack of confidence.
+Though moobs don’t cause any medical risks, they do result in mental and emotional problems like anxiety, self-consciousness, and a lack of confidence.

 What Causes Man Boobs?

+If you want to know how to get rid of man boobs, you need to understand what causes man boobs in the first place.
 It’s easy to assume that moobs are just the result of gaining too much weight, but the real answer isn’t nearly that simple.
-Moobs can affect men of all ages and sizes, even young and healthy men.
+Man boobs can affect men of all ages and sizes, even young and healthy men.

 While you might not find this on WebMD, the true root cause of male gynecomastia is insulin resistance.

 Unfortunately, this natural process is vulnerable to processed foods and unhealthy lifestyle habits.
 Many people live day to day with far too much glucose in their blood.
-This forces insulin levels to spike in response to so much sugar.
+This forces insulin levels to remain elevated in response to so much sugar.

 How Does Insulin Resistance Cause Moobs?